 The Group's net obligation in respect of long-term employee benefits other than pension plans is the amount of future benefit that employees have earned in return for their service in the current and prior periods.
 The amount of these benefits is stated at its present value.
-The discount rate is the yield at the reporting date on government bonds denominated in the same currency, that have maturity dates approximating the terms of the Group's obligations.
+As from December 31, 2014, the discount rate is the yield at the reporting date on high-quality linked corporate debentures denominated in NIS, with maturity dates approximating the terms of the Group's obligations, as described in Note 1.7.2.
 The calculation is performed using the projected unit credit method.
 Any actuarial gains or losses are recognized in the statement of income in the period in which they arise.